Team-GOATS/svelte-toggles-npm-package/README.md

 ```
 ## Properties
 ### size
-You can select from; small, medium or large
+You can select from; small, medium or large (Default: medium)

 _Example use below:_
 ```svelte